 Please make sure that the signing assets you upload are really the ones you intend to sign the app with.
 The bundle identifier and team ID in your app will be overwritten by the settings in the signing assets.

-- iOS Development: Used to enable certain app services during development and testing.
+- Mac Development: Used to enable certain app services during development and testing.

-- iOS App Development: Install development apps on developer test devices.
+- Mac App Development: Install development apps on test devices.

-- App Store: Required for submitting your app to the App Store.
+- Mac App Store: Submitting to the Mac App Store.